namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## Simplified Databricks package cache updates by replacing a convoluted streaming/event-hub setup with a clear client–server design and a scheduled Azure DevOps pipeline., (2025-07)
 Previously, adding new Python packages to our Databricks package cache relied on a convoluted two-part system: a continuously running streaming notebook listening to Event Hub messages, and a client-side Python wrapper that both pip installed packages locally and triggered the server-side notebook to install them again and cache the wheel files in ADLS.
 Both client and server code were complex and hard to follow.
 I refactored the client–server logic for clarity, replaced the Event Hub–driven streaming notebook with a simpler message-passing mechanism using timestamp-named files, and moved the server-side cache updater into an Azure DevOps pipeline running every six hours.
-This made the workflow easier to maintain and removed the need for a constantly running notebook.
+This made the workflow easier to maintain and made the constantly running notebook redundant.

 ## Automated metadata sync from Databricks registry to Git, reducing bulky PRs to minimal, targeted changes., (2025-03)